Prime minister–designate: Solomon Islands

-The Solomon Islands' constitution provides a fourteen-day period between the date of the general election and the selection of the prime minister.
+The Solomon Islands' constitution provides fourteen days between the date of the general election and the selection of the prime minister.
 During this period, aspiring candidates for prime minister lobby intensely to acquire the numbers needed to win the contest and form the government.
-The individual successfully voted to form government is the prime minister-designate until sworn in by the governor-general.
+The individual successfully voted to form a government is the prime minister-designate until sworn in by the governor-general.